-- " sites have sufficient dimensions to accommodate buildings, parking, access and circulation areas and landscaping - landscaping is provided to enhance the visual amenity of the locality. - Energex's draft Electricity Overlay Code, Community Infrastructure Code and Safe Tree Guideline provide guidance on how to achieve this criterion.
+- " sites have sufficient dimensions to accommodate buildings, parking, access and circulation areas and landscaping - " landscaping is provided to enhance the visual amenity of the locality.

 Sub-tropical design measures

 Development provides built forms that respond to the sub-tropical environment, including eaves, roof overhangs and sun shading devices.